mariammurray/WSL-Fantasy-Stats/README.md

-An unofficial client and analysis dashboard for the Barclays WSL and WSL2 Fantasy game (wslfootball.com/fantasy).
+To celebrate the first ever official WSL fantasy football game, I sifted through the network requests and minified JS bundles until I had enough data to make my own, auto-updating fun-fact dashboard.
 This is for fun and does not access logged-in user data or private league info, nor is it affiliated with, endorsed by, or supported by WSL Football.

+Especially useful for spotlighting high-scoring WSL2 players who I might have missed otherwise, it starts with the players who scored the most while being selected the least (and vice versa), and includes superlatives like points per million £ pricetag and biggest change in ownership %.

+I used GitHub Actions to automate taking data snapshots before/after gamedays and then trigger a re-render, so that I could host the whole thing on GitHub Pages.
+Standings from previous weeks can be toggled through at any time, and I made layouts which work for mobile and desktop.

 ### What I'm accessing